MicroEJ/docs/PlatformDeveloperGuide/uiImageRaw.rst

 Advantages:

-* Encoding is recognized by the GPU
+* Encoding is recognized by the GPU.
-* Drawing an image is often very fast
+* Drawing an image is often very fast.
-* Supports opacity encoding
+* Supports opacity encoding.

 Disadvantages: